pgRouting/pgrouting/src/common/doc/functions/node_network.rst

  	OK
 	(1 row)

-The analysis tell us that the network has a gap and and two intersection.
+The analysis tell us that the network has a gap and and an intersection.
 We try to fix the problem using:

 .. code-block:: sql